threefoldtecharchive/rivine/research/stellar/examples/accounts/readme.md

 Stellar also uses uses default ed25519 keys.
 A Stellar seed is just a base32 encoded concatatantion of a versionbyte, a 32byte private key and a checksum.
-An address is the rawseed used to create an ed25519 keypair after which the versionbyte is concatenated with a checksum  and base32 encoded.
+An address is the rawseed used to create an ed25519 keypair after which the versionbyte is concatenated with the public key and a checksum and base32 encoded.

 The same 32 bytes can be used to create Rivine and Stellar keypairs.

-It is possible to go from a Stellar account address to a Rivine "01"-address but not the reverse.
+It is possible to go from a Stellar account address to a Rivine "01"-address if they are created using the same private key (ed25519 entropy) but not the reverse.

 `convert.go`